 If you enjoyed this article and are a knitter, you might benefit from joining the Knit Along Club.
 Our goal in the Club is to help you become a better, more confident knitter.

 Each knit along includes written and video tutorials to guide you through every step of the pattern – and they’re all online so you can participate from the comfort of your home!
-Click on the graphic below to try it for free!
+Visit https://knitalongclub.com/ to learn more!